GLYCAM-Web/website/Examples/JsonApi/README.md

 * A download url for a pdb describing the requested structure, with default options.
 * Information about options available for this structure.

-At this point it is possible to:
+Armed with a response to the orifinal request it is possible to:
 * Poll for the status of the default pdb file.
-* Submit a new request for up to 64 variations of this structure.
+* Submit a new request for up to 64 variations of this structures
+* Each requested structure can then be polled for and downloaded as well.

 ## Submitting Requests To The API
 ### For secure connections